-Professor Debora Price, Institute Executive Director
+Professor Alistair Burns, Institute Executive Director

 His research interests are in mental health problems of older people, particularly dementia and Alzheimer’s disease.
-Recent research papers have looked at cognitive decline in Alzheimer’s disease, behavioural and psychological symptoms of dementia and drug repositioning for Alzheimer’s disease.
+His research papers have looked at cognitive decline in Alzheimer’s disease, behavioural and psychological symptoms of dementia and drug repositioning for Alzheimer’s disease.

 Professor James Nazroo

 Professor James Nazroo is a sociologist and international authority on social determinants of health and wellbeing in later life.

 He leads a five-year research project ‘Inequalities in later life frailty and wellbeing’, funded by the UK research councils’ Lifelong Health and Wellbeing programme.

 James is interested in how inequalities are transmitted across the lifecourse, and in patterns of retirement, and social and civic participation.
 James also specialises in longitudinal surveys of health and retirement.
 He helps lead the English Longitudinal Study of Ageing (ELSA), an ongoing study of people aged 50 and over.

 Chris Todd is a professor of Primary Care and Community Health.